VirtuosoJoel/VBA_Digital_Rain/README.md

   Dim row_count As Long, col_count As Long, i As Long

-  ' Set the StatusBar so the user knows how to quit Application.staturbar = "Press ESC or Ctrl+Break to stop the macro."
+  ' Set the StatusBar so the user knows how to quit Application.StatusBar = "Press ESC or Ctrl+Break to stop the macro."

   Application.ScreenUpdating = False